seimpairiyun/LPSE-2E/README.md

 # LPSE 2E
 LPSE two engine is an open-source tool that automates the process of downloading LPSE data.
-This tool is made with "pyproc" and other Python scraping modules such as Selenium and BeautifulSoup.
+This tool is made with PyProc as the main engine whereas the other engine uses Selenium and BeautifulSoup.
 The file exported from this tool is in Excel format.
 Enjoy!

 ## Screenshots
 <p align="center">